estib/movie-trailer-website/README.txt

 Author:

-These fresh_totoes.py was written by Udacity and slightly altered by Stephen Lechner.
+"fresh_tomatoes.py" was written by Udacity and slightly altered by Stephen Lechner.
 All other files were written by Stephen Lechner in order to complete a Udacity Nanodegree assignment.